 4.8 Use of Name.
 No Participating Institution will use the name or logo or any adaptation or acronym thereof, of any other Participating Institution or its affiliates in any advertising, promotional, or sales literature or in any publicity without the prior written approval obtained from a representative of the other Participating Institution authorized by such Participating Institution to provide such approval; provided, however, that nothing in this Section 4.8 will prohibit identification of the names of Participating Institutions conducting Research in any IRB-approved recruitment materials for the Research or will prohibit identification of a Participating Institution as a signatory to the Agreement.

 4.9 Insurance.
-Unless it is a department, agency, or instrumentality of U.S. federal, state, local, or other domestic government (“Public Institution”), a Participating Institution will maintain insurance coverage of sufficient type(s) and in reasonable amount(s) or have sufficient self-funded liability coverage to cover its and its Personnel’s respective Research and Covered Activities under the Agreement, including as applicable coverage of its IRB/IRB members when the Participating Institution is acting as a Reviewing IRB/Reviewing IRB Institution hereunder.
+Unless it is a department, agency, or instrumentality of U.S. federal, state, local, or other domestic government (“Public Institution”), a Participating Institution will maintain insurance coverage of sufficient type(s) and in reasonable amount(s) or have sufficient self-funded liability coverage to cover its and its Personnel’s respective Research, Covered Activities, and obligations under the Agreement, including as applicable coverage of its IRB/IRB members when the Participating Institution is acting as a Reviewing IRB/Reviewing IRB Institution hereunder.
 A Participating Institution that is a Public Institution is not subject to the requirements of this Section 4.9.
 Before agreeing to participate in a Covered Activity as either a Relying Institution or a Reviewing IRB/Reviewing IRB Institution, any Participating Institution may request from any other Participating Institution that is required to have coverage under this Section 4.9 a certificate or equivalent documentation of its relevant coverage (including any sponsor-provided coverage), and may decline to participate in the Covered Activity if the requesting Participating Institution does not agree that the coverage held by any of the other such Participating Institutions that will participate in the Covered Activity is adequate.
 Alternatively, any Participating Institutions agreeing to participate in a Covered Activity may agree with respect to themselves to waive the requirement of this Section 4.9 to maintain insurance coverage or have self-funded liability coverage with respect to an instance of Research and the related Covered Activity.

 4.10 Indemnification.
-A Participating Institution may request any other Participating Institution(s) to join the SMART IRB Indemnification Addendum attached hereto at Exhibit C (“Indemnification Addendum”) or to enter any other separate agreement providing for indemnification or similar arrangements for allocation of liability or responsibility in connection with participation in the Agreement.
+A Participating Institution may request any other Participating Institution(s) to join the SMART IRB Indemnification Addendum attached hereto at Exhibit C (“Indemnification Addendum”) or to enter any other separate agreement providing for indemnification or similar arrangements for allocation of financial liability or responsibility resulting from participation in Covered Activities.
 Whether the Indemnification Addendum is joined or any such other agreements are entered shall be entirely in the discretion of the Participating Institutions making and receiving the request.
 Without limiting the foregoing, a Participating Institution understands that a Participating Institution that is a department or agency of federal government (“Federal Institution”) will not indemnify other Participating Institutions.
 A Participating Institution may join the Indemnification Addendum by executing a SMART IRB Indemnification Addendum Joinder Agreement available at www.smartirb.org, which will be in substantially the same form as in Exhibit C (“Indemnification Addendum Joinder Agreement”).
 A Participating Institution that joins the Indemnification Addendum may be referred to herein as an “Indemnification Participating Institution.”
 With respect to Indemnification Participating Institutions, the Indemnification Addendum is incorporated by reference herein.

 5. Responsibilities of Reviewing IRBs/Reviewing IRB Institutions